slimtoolkit/slim/README.md

 - `--target` - target Dockerfile path (or Docker image, in the future; if you don't use this flag you must specify the target as the argument to the command)
 - `--target-type` - explicitly specify the command target type (values: dockerfile, image)
 - `--skip-build-context` - don't try to analyze build context
-- `build-context-dir` - explicitly specify the build context directory
+- `--build-context-dir` - explicitly specify the build context directory
-- `skip-dockerignore` - don't try to analyze .dockerignore
+- `--skip-dockerignore` - don't try to analyze .dockerignore
-- `include-check-label` - include checks with the selected label key:value
+- `--include-check-label` - include checks with the selected label key:value
-- `exclude-check-label` - exclude checks with the selected label key:value
+- `--exclude-check-label` - exclude checks with the selected label key:value
-- `include-check-id` - check ID to include
+- `--include-check-id` - check ID to include
-- `include-check-id-file` - file with check IDs to include
+- `--include-check-id-file` - file with check IDs to include
-- `exclude-check-id` - check ID to exclude
+- `--exclude-check-id` - check ID to exclude
-- `exclude-check-id-file` - file with check IDs to exclude
+- `--exclude-check-id-file` - file with check IDs to exclude
-- `show-nohits` - show checks with no matches
+- `--show-nohits` - show checks with no matches
-- `show-snippet` - show check match snippet (default value: true)
+- `--show-snippet` - show check match snippet (default value: true)
-- `list-checks` - list available checks (don't need to specify the target flag if you just want to list the available checks)
+- `--list-checks` - list available checks (don't need to specify the target flag if you just want to list the available checks)

 ### `XRAY` COMMAND OPTIONS